SharksMinnows/minnow/README.md

 *Git workflow*

-Fork Repo
+1. Fork Repo
-Clone repo to local machine
+2. Clone repo to local machine
-`git remote add upstream https://github.com/SharksMinnows/minnow.git` Create new feature branch to work off of
+3. `git remote add upstream https://github.com/SharksMinnows/minnow.git`
+4. Create new feature branch to work off of
-Code!
+5. Code!
-Commit to your feature branch
+6. Commit to your feature branch
-Check out master
+7. Check out master
-`git pull upstream master`
+8. `git pull upstream master`
-checkout your feature branch
+9. checkout your feature branch
-`git merge master`
+10. `git merge master`
-`git push origin [feature-branch-name]`
+11. `git push origin [feature-branch-name]`
-_*--your code plus the code merged from our organizinations master branch containing all other recent updates now live in your feature branch.  the command above this pushed that branch to your github.  you will now go to github, switch to your feature branch on github, and do a pull request to the organizations master.  similar to how you would do a pull request for hack hours*_
+12. _*--your code plus the code merged from our organizinations master branch containing all other recent updates now live in your feature branch.  the command above this pushed that branch to your github.  you will now go to github, switch to your feature branch on github, and do a pull request to the organizations master.  similar to how you would do a pull request for hack hours*_
-Create pull request from your feature branch to the organizations masts Team reviews code before merging to master (edited)
+13. Create pull request from your feature branch to the organizations masts
+14. Team reviews code before merging to master